tayeva/librdkafka-examples-cpp/simple-producer-consumer/README.md

 This is a producer consumer example utilizing the librdkafka library.

 The implementation uses Docker and docker-compose to deploy the application.
+It runs single, standalone instances of kafka and zookeeper.
+The demonstrations uses one producer, one consumer, and one topic.

 ## Architecture